Universidad Anáhuac México: Anáhuac Day

-CULMEN (Leadership Program in Arts and Culture)

-CULMEN is a development program that teaches students the skills of creativity, innovation, talent and commitment in the field of arts and culture.
-CULMEN students graduate with a knowledge of culture and the arts.

 Sports

 The sports department promotes sport among students and across the Anahuac community.
-The mascot of the university is a lion that symbolically reflects the virtues of athletes, who by training, constantly develop the skill, ability, speed and intelligence.

 History

 Universidad Anáhuac Mexico Norte Campus

 The North Campus (subsequently Universidad Anahuac Mexico Norte) emerged in 1964 as a key element in the educational project of the Legionaries of Christ and the founding of the congregation by Father Marcial Maciel LC.
 Activities started in a house located in Lomas Virreyes and enrolled forty-eight students in two degrees: Business Administration and Economics.
 Under the stewardship of Father Faustino Pardo LC, opened in the following years: Psychology and Human Sciences in 1965, Architecture and Law in 1966.
 In parallel, thanks to the support of Mexican businessmen, began the construction of new facilities at Lomas Anahuac.

 In 1968 the first students graduated from Anahuac, and a new campus opened on June 4.

 In 1981 the government gave the university the Law of Autonomy and Validez Oficial de Estudios.

 It now occupies an area of 220,000 square metres.
 It includes five cafeterias, six auditoriums, one chapel, one exposition center, 175 classrooms, 27 laboratories, 21 workshops, and 18 computer labs.